 Need Super Heavy Duty?

-For an even beefier rack, they have a RML-3W Monster series rack, ie; 3″x3″ 11-gauge steel.
-This compares to the R-3W with 2″x3″ steel, just like PRx did with their models.
-But Rougue has been doing this for a long time.
-The J-cups on the 3″x3″ are of course wider to fit.
-Those are the only differences between the two sizes.
+For an even beefier rack, they have a RML-3W Monster Lite series wall mounted rack, ie; 3″x3″ 11-gauge steel.
+This compares to the R-3W with 2″x3″ steel.
+The J-cups on the 3″x3″ are of course 1″ wider to fit.
+Those are the only differences between the two Rogue sizes.
 Note that this makes the 3″x3″ rack two inches wider, to 49″, which is pushing the limits to fit the 52″ center shaft of a bar over it during normal use without accidentally hitting the bar’s shoulder, and worse case, failing to rack it and risking damage or injury.

-Depth Options: Both versions have either a 20.5″ deep or 40.5″ deep option that you select on the product page.
+Both the 2×3 and 3×3 version has either a 20.5″ deep or 40.5″ deep option that you select on the product page.
 The 20.5″ gives you enough room for squats, bench presses, and most any other racks exercises, giving enough room for your feet, head, and bench, as appropriate.
 For movements like kipping or butterfly pull ups, muscle ups, or toes-to-bar, you want the 41.5″ deep.
 The 40.5″ deep doesn’t fold in neatly to the wall and will overlap unless you fold them one in and one out, which takes up more wall space.
 Either way works, depending where you want to save the most room when folding it.

 Will Haddad shows you what it takes to install it, unfold it, and fold it, and how does holds up under some heavy lifts (405lb?).
 Of course, it would be surprising if something from Rogue were not heavy duty and well-tested.